 Some erudite ladies and gentlemen replace the word life by the phrase personal life, fondly imagining that the addition of an adjective would simplify matters.
 Now, you are supposed to find a balance between work and personal life.
 This implies that work is not personal to us.
 The richly bizarre harvest I reaped when I googled that phrase was even fruitier than the last.

 The tone of almost all articles was belligerent.
 It was as if work were this rabid dog that has sneaked into a rollicking, upper echelon party.
 It stands in the middle of the room salivating, as it stares about it with malevolent distaste.
 Like, really?!

 There is no work-life balance.
 We have one life.
 What's most important is that you be awake for it. ~ Janice Marturano Click To Tweet

 I didn’t sign up for that definition; stop shoving it down my throat, you silly nitwit!

 The reason is this: Your work is not your calling.
 The call to it doesn’t come from your soul.
-It is a profession (a money making activity) that has blown its fuse on the internal wire that should have connected you to the core of your being.
+It is a profession (a money-making activity) that has blown its fuse on the internal wire that should have connected you to the core of your being.

-Paths are made by walking, not looking.
+Because paths are made by walking, not looking.